TheWretchedTyler/Metadata-Extractor/README.md

 tkinter (part of Python’s standard library) hashlib (part of Python’s standard library) csv and json (part of Python’s standard library)

-How to Run the Tool:
-Download the script: Ensure you have the metadata_extractor.py script on your local machine.
-Launch the application: Open a terminal or command prompt, navigate to the folder where the metadata_extractor.py script is located, and run the script with Python: python metadata_extractor.py

 Use the GUI: